-Quality benchmarks are external reference points that help institutions to identify their own strengths, weaknesses and best practices.
-Benchmarks also help to establish meaningful comparisons between a range of institutional cultures and academic programmes so facilitating international co-operation between higher education institutions.
-Where an institution is subject to a national qualifications framework this will be the benchmark for comparison.
+Quality benchmarks are external reference points that help institutions to identify their own strengths, weaknesses, and best practice.
+Benchmarks also help to establish meaningful and relevant comparisons between a range of different institutional cultures and academic programmes, facilitating international co-operation between higher education institutions across the CPAD sector.
+Where an institution is subject to a national qualifications framework this will constitute the benchmarks to be used for comparison.

-11. Workshops
+11.WORKSHOPS

 - 11.1 To help build capacity in quality assurance and enhancement EQ-Arts will offer specialist workshops in support of the CPAD sector as a whole.
 These will be tailor-made for the specific circumstances of a country, region or group of institutions, often in collaboration with a Ministry or a National Agency.
-Workshops will provide clear step-bystep introductions to: - European Standards and Guidelines for Quality Assurance (ESG); - How Quality Assurance Relates to Institutional Mission and Vision; - Internal Quality Assurance Processes; - External Quality Assurance Processes; - Research Environments / Cultures and Research Assessment. - 11.2 Workshops will also provide guidance on the establishment of quality cultures within institutional contexts.
+Workshops will provide clear step-by-step introductions to: - European Standards and Guidelines for Quality Assurance (ESG); - How Quality Assurance Relates to Institutional Mission and Vision; - Internal Quality Assurance Processes; - External Quality Assurance Processes; - Research Environments / Cultures and Research Assessment. - 11.2 Workshops will also provide guidance on the establishment of quality cultures within institutional contexts.
 In this instance topics will include: - The Requirements of National Quality Assurance Agencies; - How to ensure the quality of the students' learning experience; - How to develop and embed Quality Assurance and Enhancement to meet European measures; - Rapid and full engagement with the process supported by model guidelines developed by teaching peers; - Staff with little experience of Quality Assurance and Enhancement processes will be provided with full support and a developmental process; - A comprehensive model of how to write a Self-Evaluation Report (SER); - Guidance on the development of staff research and the institution's research environment. - 11.3 Workshops will deal with the general principles of best practice in quality assurance and enhancement as applicable to a wide range of institutions.
 Registration for attendance at workshops will be publicly advertised and open to delegates from any institution to attend.